bikeshaving/crank/website/documents/guides/03-components.md

 title: Components
 ---

-So far, we’ve only seen and used *host elements*, lower-case elements like `<a>` or `<div>`, which correspond to HTML.
-Eventually, we’ll want to group these elements into reusable *components*.
-Crank uses plain old JavaScript functions to define components.
-The type of the function determines the component’s behavior.

 ## Basic Components

+So far, we’ve only seen and used *host elements*.
+By convention, all host elements use lowercase tags like `<a>` or `<div>`, and these elements are rendered as their HTML equivalents.

+However, eventually we’ll want to group these elements into reusable *components*.
+In Crank, components are defined with plain old JavaScript functions, including async and generator functions, which return or yield JSX elements.
+These functions can be referenced as element tags, and component elements are distinguished from host elements through the use of capitalized identifiers.
+The capitalized identifier is not just a convention but a way to tell JSX compilers to interpret the tag as an identifier rather than a literal string.

 The simplest kind of component is a *function component*.
 When rendered, the function is invoked with the props of the element as its first argument, and the return value of the function is rendered as the element’s children.

 ```jsx live